 The second is the anniversary of your Pastor’s beginning ministry date.
 (Sometimes these two dates are the same, if your Pastor began her/his ministry in your church.)
 This anniversary honors the number of years your Pastor has served as clergy.
 You may want to just acknowledge this with a card, except for the really major ones.

-Birthday
+Birthdays for Pastor, Pastor wife and children in the home

 Singing “Happy Birthday,” presenting a card and gift, and having a cake at fellowship is appropriate ... unless, of course, the birthday is a “biggie,” in which case you may want to instigate a party!